 I have integrated my Feathers through Time stories, which are distinctly historical fiction, into the body of my collection which is more contemporary.
 Now titled Straw and Feathers, I am happy to let the world see my work.

 I have been researching publishers to approach.
-I’ve looked at Salt Publishing who has a submission window in November for full manuscripts.
+I’m looking at Salt Publishing who have a submission window in November for full manuscripts.
 Do my stories fit their style?
-Not sure that they are experimental and diverse enough.
+Who can say?
+Every voice is a new voice and may surprise the reader.
+Worth consideration.

 I also have my eye on Agora Books which is part of Peters Fraser + Dunlop (PFD) one of the longest established literary and talent agencies in London.
 They are a digital first publisher with a diverse list of fiction and non-fiction, classic and contemporary, old favourites and the next big thing.
 They have a very welcoming submission page: